-According to data from 2020, an average-sized, 5 kilowatt (kW) solar panel system costs around $12,500 after factoring in money-saving incentives and tax credits.
-Read on to learn more about the costs and benefits of investing in your solar power system!
+According to data from 2023, an average-sized, 5-kilowatt (kW) solar panel system costs around $12,500 after factoring in money-saving federal, state, and local solar incentives and tax credits.
+Read on to learn more about California solar panel installation costs and the potential benefits you will enjoy.

 Primary factors that determine costs

-The amount of sunlight you receive also makes a difference in the size of your system.
+The amount of sunlight you receive also makes a difference in the size of your solar panel system.
 California earns its nickname, The Golden State, with a high percentage of sunlight each year.
-An overcast city like Eureka averages just 77 sunny days per year, while many cities, including Bakersfield, Bishop, Fresno and Sacramento, average just below 200 sunny days per year, quite a high number!
+An overcast city like Eureka averages just 77 sunny days per year.
+Cities including Bakersfield, Bishop, Fresno, and Sacramento, average just below 200 sunny days per year, quite a high number!

 Here is the equipment you’ll need for a solar power system: